wp-plugins/corner-bracket-lover/README.txt

 Tags: china, chinese, character, comment, comments, content, contents, excerpt, excerpts, feed, feeds, html, multisite, page, pages, plugin, plugins, post, posts, text, title, wpmu, writing
 Requires at least: 1.5
 Tested up to: 3.5
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin converts quotation marks (“” and ‘’) to traditional corner brackets (「」 and 『』).
+Corner Bracket Lover converts all curly quotation marks (“” and ‘’) in your posts to traditional corner brackets (「」 and 『』).

 == Description ==

-A plugin converts quotation marks (`“”` and `‘’`) to traditional corner brackets (`「」` and `『』`).
+Corner Bracket Lover converts all curly quotation marks (“” and ‘’) in your posts to traditional corner brackets (「」 and 『』).
 A must-have plugin if you're a Chinese writer or just a corner brackets lover.
 This plugin also works fine with multisite enabled WordPress (aka.
 WordPress Mu).

+More information please visit my [site](hhttp://sparanoid.com/work/corner-bracket-lover/).

 == Installation ==